What Is the Lowest Credit Score Possible?

 Credit

-Credit scores play a crucial role in determining your financial health and access to various credit products.
+Credit scores play a significant role in determining your financial health and access to various credit products.
 Understanding the credit score range and the factors that influence it can help you take control of your financial well-being.
 In this article, we’ll explore the lowest credit score, why it’s essential to be aware of it, and how to improve it.

 man working on laptop